 These selections allow you to see the three roast phases in the classic Artisan colors (green, yellow, brown) at the end of the roast, with the items you check: time, bar, average ROR, AUC, evaluation (descriptive words).
-Phases exampe with the time,bar and F/min:
+Phases example with the time, bar and F/min:

-These Phases depend on your settings in Configuration>Phases.
-The Characteristics, at the bottom of your graph post roast, show basic information on the roast, like date, time, beans, batch-size, roast-loss, on the x-axis label if you have entered some of this information in Roast>Properties.
-You have to enter Charge and Drop in order to get statistics which can be either manually via an event button or automatically.
-Summary shows roast information on the right, post roast such as what roast of the day it is, weight loss, and other data.
-New is 1.3, is the time after First Crack as a Characteristic at the bottom.
+The Characteristics, at the bottom of your graph post roast, show basic information on the roast, like date, time, beans, batch-size, roast-loss, on the x-axis label if you have entered some of this information in

-Sample post roast showing Characteristics at the bottom of the graph:
+Sample post roast showing Characteristics at the bottom of the graph and Summary Box on the right:

 Statistics – Area Under Curve